NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 Before You Start
 ================

-Before you begin with installing Krill, there are some basic concepts you should understand and some decisions you need to make.

 RPKI is a very modular system and so is Krill.
 Which parts you need and how you fit them together depends on your situation.
+Before you begin with installing Krill, there are some basic concepts you should understand and some decisions you need to make.

-The two fundamental pieces at play.
-First there is the Certificate Authority (CA), which takes care of all the cryptographic operations.
+There are two fundamental pieces at play.
+First there is the Certificate Authority (CA), which takes care of all the cryptographic operations involved in RPKI.
 Secondly, there is the publication server, which makes your certificate and ROAs available to the world.

-In almost all cases you will need to run the CA that Krill provides under a parent, usually your Regional Internet Registry (RIR) or National Internet Registry (NIR).
-The communication between the parent and the child CA is initiated through the exchange of two XML files which you need to handle
+In almost all cases you will need to run the CA that Krill provides under a parent CA, usually your Regional Internet Registry (RIR) or National Internet Registry (NIR).
+The communication between the parent and the child CA is initiated through the exchange of two XML files, which you need to handle
 manually: a child request XML and a parent response XML.
-This involves generating a file, providing it to your parent in some way (usually through a web portal) and giving the response file back to your CA. After this initial exchange has been completed, all subsequent requests and responses are handled by the parent and child CA themselves.
-This includes the entitlement request and response, the certificate request and response, as well as the revoke request and response.
+This involves generating the request file, providing it to your parent in some way and giving the response file back to your CA.

+After this initial exchange has been completed, all subsequent requests and responses are handled by the parent and child CA themselves.
+This includes the entitlement request and response that determines which resources you receive on your certificate, the certificate request and response, as well as the revoke request and response.

-Whether you also run the publication server depends if a if you can, or want to use one offered by a third party.
+Whether you also run the Krill publication server depends on if you can, or want to use one offered by a third party.
 For the general wellbeing of the RPKI system, we would always recommend to publish with your parent CA, if available.
 Setting this up is done in the same way as with the CA: exchanging a publisher request XML and a repository response XML.

 Publishing With Your Parent
 ---------------------------